⏱ 8 min read 🔬 Mushroom guide

 Brown Pigmented Mycelium

 After full colonization, shiitake mycelium develops a brown "skin" or pellicle on the block surface.
 This is normal and required for fruiting.
-Some growers see the brown color and assume contamination - it is not.
+Some growers see the brown color and assume contamination.
+It is not.
 Shiitake literally cannot fruit without this pellicle forming first.

 Two-Phase Fruiting Cycle